Passenger Fatty-Seven: Plot

 At the Drunken Clam, Glenn Quagmire meets with Peter Griffin, Cleveland Brown and Joe Swanson and tells them that he can get a discount for friends and family and bring them along on a trip, so they plan on going to San Francisco.
 They steal a cab meant for Lois who was originally going to a timeshare hosted by Donna Tubbs' sister Janet with Donna and Bonnie Swanson.
 As Peter unknowingly grabbed Lois's suitcase, Lois finds a sex doll resembling her in the suitcase as Lois commented that Peter was "bringing her" in the suitcase.
-When they arrive in San Francisco, they do random stuff like riding Segways and getting 'lesbian' haircuts while checking out the sights and Peter even sits on Stephen Curry's lap.
+When they arrive in San Francisco, tour the city as well as ride Segways and getting 'lesbian' haircuts and Peter meets Stephen Curry and sits on his lap.

 When the trip ends, Quagmire gives them a tour of the plane, where they soon accuse Quagmire of goofing off while the plane was on autopilot which he claims to use while taking breaks.
 Quagmire takes offense to that and kicks them out of the cockpit.
 While flying, the plane gets hijacked by 3 terrorists from an unidentified Eastern European country who jam the frequency.
 The terrorists explain that they are going to punish America for supporting the other side of the unidentified Eastern European country in the civil war (implied it is Ukraine and the civil war is likely the War in Donbass).
 This hijacking is covered on the news by Tom Tucker and is watched by the Griffins, the Swansons, the Browns and Ida Quagmire.

-Quagmire refuses to allow the terrorists entry to the cockpit, even when Peter is threatened at gunpoint.
-Joe and Cleveland decide to take matters into their own hands by going down to the cargo hold and retrieve a gun from Joe's bag.
+Quagmire refuses to allow the terrorists entry to the cockpit for the safety of all passengers, even when Peter is threatened at gunpoint.
+Quagmire attempts to notify air traffic control but the signals were jammed.
+Joe and Cleveland decide to take matters into their own hands by going down to the cargo hold and retrieve a gun from Joe's checked luggage.
 One of the terrorists discovers this and heads down to the basement with Peter as a human shield.
-Joe opens the landing gear, but Peter gets caught with the terrorist and they have a fight on the landing gear.
-Just as the two are about to make peace while flying over Yosemite National Park, Cleveland manages to hit the terrorist off as he falls to a watery grave into the river below.
+Joe opens the landing gear, but Peter and the terrorist fall and fight on the landing gear.
+Just as the two are about to make peace while flying over Yosemite National Park, Cleveland manages to hit the terrorist off as he falls to a river below.
+Joe attempts to shoot the remaining terrorists but his ammunition is in his carry on so Cleveland scalds them with hot coffee.